ocinemod87/fcb_ev7520_QT/README.md

 FCB EV 7520 Controller in QT

-This software is a school project I developed during an internship for my AP degree in IT Technology.
+This software is a school project I developed during my AP degree in IT Technology.

 The application is part of a bigger project about a microscope used for scientific research and development.
 The camera is a Sony FCB-EV7520 using the VISCA protocol to communicate.
 The camera is Full-HD and has many features such as